 Lead Implementers (Leads)

-LEADS is responsible for directly adjusting and/or communicating to the relevant local staff changes to ILS settings and integration with INN‐REACH, the OhioLINK Office Catalog, Authentication and IP systems, Link Resolver settings, Database Discovery Layers, and other relevant systems.
-Because of the nature of LEADS, they may handle technical information from OhioLINK, any of the policy teams, OH‐TECH, and vendors
+Lead Implementers are directly responsible for adjusting and/or communicating to the relevant local staff changes to ILS settings and integration with INN‐Reach, the OhioLINK Office Catalog, Authentication and IP systems, Link Resolver settings, Database Discovery Layers, and other relevant systems.
+Because of the nature of Leads, they may handle technical information from OhioLINK, any of the policy teams, OH‐TECH, and vendors

 The function of the PCIRC implementation team is to act on decisions made by ICS/LAC/OhioLINK to adjust and standardize the necessary local policies, technical settings and procedures to ensure the smooth functioning of shared resources.

 The function of the E‐Resource implementation team will be to act on decisions made by CIRM in terms of packages, titles, etc. and to respond to CIRM and OhioLINK requests for data (usage, budget, title lists, etc.) to support negotiations and shared resource analysis.

 These teams include OhioLINK library staff members, but are broader in scope and intersect with other organizations or units outside of OhioLINK and member libraries.
 Their responsibilities, charges, and scope are usually determined outside of OhioLINK governance structures.

 This team represents the interests of Electronic Theses and Dissertations (ETD) Center member institutions and authors to OhioLINK and the OH‐ TECH consortium for the administration and development of the OhioLINK ETD Center as a leading participant in the global ETD community.